Skip Navigation or Skip to Content

 • Build, monitor, and follow an Individual Leadership Development Plan

-The curriculum is described below but may be adjusted to accommodate the unique aspects of each ELDP class.
-A final schedule of deadlines and assignments will be provided during the opening session.
-The anticipated assignments and the time during the program in which they are due are:
+The ELDP curriculum, outlined below, may be adjusted to accommodate the unique needs of each ELDP cohort.
+A final schedule with corresponding deadlines will be shared during the opening session of the ELDP.
+The anticipated assignments and deadlines are as follows:

 During Program Preparation

-All participants must complete two extensive surveys: the Leadership Effective Inventory (LEI), and Social Style Model (SS).
-In addition to their own self-assessments, both surveys are required to be completed by their supervisor, peers, and subordinates to provide them with 360° feedback on their leadership and management behaviors.
-They are responsible for ensuring that their assessors complete the LEI and SS surveys in a timely manner.
-The following must be done prior to the first in-person session:
+All participants must complete two extensive surveys: the Leadership Effectiveness Inventory (LEI) and the Social Style Model (SS).
+These surveys, completed by participants, their supervisors, peers, and subordinates, provide 360° feedback on leadership and management behaviors.
+Participants must ensure their assessors complete the LEI and SS surveys promptly.

-• Complete the LEI/SS (three of the participant’s peers)
+• Ensure completion of the LEI/SS by three of the participant’s peers.

-• Complete the LEI/SS (three of the participant’s subordinates - if applicable)
+• Ensure completion of the LEI/SS by three of the participant’s subordinates (if applicable).

-• Obtain a signed Memorandum of Understanding between the ELDP participant’s supervisor and ELDP managers
+• Obtain a signed Memorandum of Understanding between the participant’s supervisor and ELDP managers.

-The in-person kickoff session includes a variety of activities designed to help participants build an individual development plan (ILDP) and initiate several other long- term activities.
-During the first session participants will:
+The kickoff session, scheduled for January 13-17, 2025, in Guam, includes various activities to help participants build an ILDP and initiate long-term activities.
+During this session, participants will:

-• Begin to recognize their behavioral preferences, professional strengths, and areas for growth
+• Recognize their behavioral preferences, professional strengths, and areas for growth.

-• Identify their own social style and begin to appreciate style versatility
+• Identify their social style and appreciate style versatility.

-• Enhance self-awareness as a leader and learn fundamentals of leadership
+• Enhance self-awareness as a leader and learn leadership fundamentals.

-• Complete a draft project plan for participant team projects
+• Complete a draft project plan for team projects.

-• Draft Individual Development Plan (ILDP) based on insights gained during the week
+• Draft an ILDP based on insights gained during the week.

 • Select a mentor and complete a mentoring contract

-• Write as a status report on their mentoring meetings
+• Write a status report on mentoring meetings

 • Seek approval of their Individual Leadership Development Plan (ILDP)